froukje/datamapu/content/posts/classical_ml/pca.md

 4. **Sort the eigenvalues** and their corresponding eigenvectors in descending order.
 5. **Select the top $k$ eigenvectors** to form a matrix $W$.
 6. **Transform the data** to the new space: $Z_{new} Z \times W$.
-7. **Analyze** the principal components and their explained variance.

 Practical Implications: